 Fully coeducational by 2022

 A Barker education is shaped by our focus on preparing for a life beyond the School gates.
 For us, that’s a world where all people live, work and learn together.
 Since 1975, we’ve enrolled girls from Years 10 to 12.
-Looking to the future, we’re proud to have opened places for girls in Pre-Kindergarten and Kindergarten, to be welcoming girls into Year 3 from 2019 and Year 7 girls from 2020.
+Looking to the future, we’re proud to have opened places for girls in Pre-Kindergarten and Kindergarten and Year 3 and to be welcoming girls into Year 7 girls from 2020.
 Read more about our transition to full coeducation.